 1/ Based on quantity produced for crops and on quantity marketed for livestock and poultry products.

-2/ Based on value of quantity harvested for crops, value of quantity marketing for livestock, and value of quantity produced for poultry products.
+2/ Based on value of quantity marketed for livestock, and value of quantity produced for poultry products.

-Source: USDA, National Agricultural Statistics Service, Pacfic Region Office-California, California Agricultural Statistics, 2012.
+Source: USDA, National Agricultural Statistics Service, Pacific Region Office-California, California Agricultural Statistics, 2012.

 |County||Number||Percent of State total||Number of dairies||Average number of |